Clean Plate campaign

-It was around the same time that the government starts to take more proactive and firm actions on food waste.
-On August 11, 2020, Chinese leader Xi Jinping again announced the campaign of clean plate and urged the public to reduce food waste, especially amid the COVID-19 pandemic to ensure the food security for the mass population.
-Most recently, on April 29, 2021, the law of anti-food waste was passed through the Standing Committee of the Thirteenth National People's Congress.
+On 11 August 2020, Chinese leader Xi Jinping announced a second Clean Plate campaign and urged the public to reduce food waste, especially amid the COVID-19 pandemic, to ensure the food security for the mass population.
+Most recently, on 29 April 2021, the Anti-food Waste Law was passed through the Standing Committee of the Thirteenth National People's Congress.

 Background

-Food Waste in China
+Food waste in China

-The 2018 WWF report on food waste in Chinese cities shows that a total of 17-18 million ton food is wasted annually in Chinese cities.
-On average, each citizen wastes 93 grams of food per meal in the cities surveyed (Beijing, Shanghai, Chengdu and Lhasa), in which vegetable and staple food constitute the majority of the waste.
-Quantity of food waste is found to be associated with a variety of factors: restaurant size, purpose of the meal, etc. On average, tourists waste more food than local citizens; larger restaurants have more serious food waste than smaller ones; friend-gathering and business-purposed meals contribute to higher food waste, too.
-The study also finds the food waste in primary and secondary schools to be above average, potentially due to low satisfaction with the quality of school dining.
+The 2018 WWF report on food waste in Chinese cities shows that a total of 17–18 million tons of food are wasted annually in Chinese cities.
+On average, each citizen wastes 93 grams of food per meal in the cities surveyed (Beijing, Shanghai, Chengdu and Lhasa), in which vegetables and staple foods constitute the majority of the waste.
+The quantity of food waste is found to be associated with a variety of factors: restaurant size, purpose of the meal, etc. On average, tourists waste more food than local citizens; larger restaurants have more serious food waste than smaller ones; and friend-gathering and business-purposed meals contribute to higher food waste.
+The study also found the food waste in primary and secondary schools to be above average, potentially due to low satisfaction with the quality of school dining.

-Consumer food waste in China takes up a significant portion in the country's total food waste.
+Consumer food waste in China constitutes a significant portion in the country's total food waste.
 An estimated of 50 Mt of grain in China is annually wasted at the consumer stage, compared to 35 Mt at pre-consumer stages.
-90% of consumer-stage food waste happens in mid to high-end restaurants and canteens in China, whereas in western countries such as the European Union, household food waste plays the biggest role (42%, 38 Mt), and food service sector trails behind at 14%.
-Alternative sources estimate the annual consumer food waste in China to be about 17-18 Mt in 2015, equivalent to the annual consumption of 30-50 million people.
+90% of consumer-stage food waste happens in mid- to high-end restaurants and canteens in China, whereas in western countries such as the European Union, household food waste plays the biggest role (42%, 38 Mt), and the food service sector trails behind at 14%.
+Alternative sources estimate the annual consumer food waste in China to be about 17–18 Mt in 2015, equivalent to the annual consumption of 30–50 million people.

-Consumer Culture and Behavior
+Consumer culture and behavior

-In special occasion dinner, consumer culture plays a big role in producing more food waste.
-As a matter of etiquette, costumers tend to order more than they can consume.
-The abundance of beverages in these dinners would also reduce food intake, increasing the quantity of food waste.
-In China, the use of an "doggy bag" is not only traditionally frowned upon as a sign of poor financial status, but also economically discouraged as most restaurants charge the customers for the doggy bags.
+In special occasion dinners, consumer culture plays a large role in producing more food waste.
+As a matter of etiquette, consumers tend to order more than they can consume.
+The abundance of beverages in these dinners also reduces food intake, increasing the quantity of food waste.
+In China, the use of a "doggy bag" is not only traditionally frowned upon as a sign of poor financial status, but also economically discouraged as most restaurants charge the customers for the doggy bags.
 This factor is found to reduce consumers' willingness of packing leftover food, along with the poor environmental soundness of the doggy bags themselves.